Implementation of Monte-Carlo transport in the general relativistic SpEC code: Summary

 \acknowledgments

+The authors are grateful to the anonymous reviewer of this paper for helpful comments on an earlier version of this manuscript, including suggesting many of the tests included in this revised version.
 F.F. gratefully acknowledges support from the NSF through grant PHY-1806278, from the DOE through grant DE-SC0020435, and from NASA through grant 80NSSC18K0565.
 M.D gratefully acknowledges support from the NSF through grant PHY-1806207.
 H.P. gratefully acknowledges support from the NSERC Canada.
 L.K. acknowledges support from NSF grant PHY-1912081 and OAC-1931280.
 F.H. and M.S. acknowledge support from NSF Grants PHY-170212 and PHY-1708213.
 F.H., L.K. and M.S. also thank the Sherman Fairchild Foundation for their support.
 Computations were performed on the Plasma cluster at UNH, supported by the NSF MRI program through grant number AGS 1919310.
 Computations were also performed on the Wheeler cluster at Caltech, supported by the Sherman Fairchild Foundation and by Caltech.